aarchuleta/aarchuleta/README.md

-### :wave: What's good
+### :wave: What's good!

 ![](https://media.giphy.com/media/l4KhNBgG8RaItFkDS/giphy.gif)

-🚀 Marketing at GitHub.
+🚀 I currently work on customer marketing at GitHub <br>

-🔭 Before, I was researching and brand-building in the wholesale food channel market.
+🔭 Before, I was researching and brand-building natural food products in the wholesale channel <br>
+👯 I'm looking to collaborate on product-led community building <br>

-:heart: I like wellness, cooking, and equitable treatment for all.
+:heart: I like food, music, and equitable treatment for all <br>

-:seedling: I'm unlearning and relearning new things each day.
+:seedling: I'm always looking for a new book to read <br>
+✉️ Connect with me on [LinkedIn]([url](https://www.linkedin.com/in/alexandra-archuleta/))